 ADHD is the most common neurodevelopment disorder of childhood and has a strong persistence throughout the individual's lifespan.
 ADHD is characterised by age-inappropriate behaviour is thought to affect between 3% and 5% of all school-aged children (Buitelaar, 2002) age-inappropriate behaviour typically characterises it.
-ADHD is a lifelong disorder which can increase morbidity, including impaired academic … Continue reading What are the brain differences of people with ADHD?
+ADHD is a lifelong disorder which can increase morbidity, including impaired academic … Continue reading A closer look at the brain differences of people with ADHD.
 A cognitive neuroscience review of The aetiology of ADHD

 Your message can have a greater impact through an effectively told story.
 They can ignite ideas.
 They can stir up feelings of awe, wonder, inspiration.
 They can make us jump out of our seats in surprise or terror.
 Stories hold powers greater than we may have imagined.
 Once upon a relatively recent time, the field … Continue reading The Neuroscience of story

 Breakups suck.
 They usually suck more for one of the break up-ees.
 They can suck so bad you don’t want to get out of bed, talk to anyone, eat.
 Sometimes it feels like you physically cannot do any of these things.
 All you can do is sit slumped in your bed, staring into nothing, stuck … Continue reading The very real pain of break ups

 The global pandemic of COVID-19 means that we are living in unprecedented times.
 It looks like something we will have to keep dealing with over the next weeks.
 As we are aware, chronic stress has adverse effects on the brain.
 Receptors for stress hormones are found in the hippocampus, amygdala and frontal cortex.
 These structures are involved … Continue reading Our stress brain and COVID-19